danielzhao07/chess-algorithm/README.md

 4. Update the AI placeholder in the UI

 Example integration points are marked with comments in the code.

-## 🌐 Deployment

-### Deploy to Vercel (Recommended)

-1. Push your code to GitHub
-2. Go to [vercel.com](https://vercel.com) and import your repository
-3. Vercel will auto-detect the static site
-4. Deploy - your site will be live instantly!

-### Deploy to GitHub Pages

-1. Go to your repository Settings → Pages
-2. Select your branch (usually `main`) and root folder
-3. Save - your site will be live at `username.github.io/chess-algorithm`

 ## 🛠️ Technologies Used